Reach Out I'll Be There: Diana Ross version

-Weekly charts
+Charts

 Gloria Gaynor version

-"Reach Out, I'll Be There" was covered by Gloria Gaynor in 1975.
-It was the third of three singles released from her LP Never Can Say Goodbye.

-Gaynor's version of "Reach Out, I'll Be There" became an international hit.
-It reached number 60 in the U.S. and number 16 in Canada.
-In Europe, it reached number 14 in the UK and number five in Germany.
+"Reach Out, I'll Be There" was covered by American singer Gloria Gaynor in 1975.
+It was the third of three singles released by MGM from her debut album, Never Can Say Goodbye (1975).
+Gaynor's version became an international hit.
+It peaked at number 60 in the US and number 16 in Canada.
+In Europe, it reached number 14 in the UK and number five in West Germany.